priyanka240492/priyanka240492/README.md

 ## Featured Projects

-> A selection of repositories that demonstrate practical work in provisioning infra, data pipelines, and ETL orchestration.
-(See full list on my GitHub). :contentReference[oaicite:1]{index=1}

 - **terraform-aws** — Terraform modules and examples for provisioning AWS resources (infrastructure-as-code).
 - **data-engineering-project** — End-to-end data pipeline demonstrations and best-practice patterns.
 - **airflow-learning** — Airflow DAG examples and operational notes for scheduling ETL workflows.